-For those who want to leave the city and explore more of the 102.1 km long Shannon Estuary, you can follow the N69 drive, winding its way to the riverside villages of Foynes, Loughill and Glin.
-You will encounter many highlights along the way including attractions and activities that offer plenty for all the family to explore.
+The Shannon Estuary Way driving route winds it way through the stunning and changing landscapes of West Limerick and offers everything from medieval heritage to outdoor adventure along the way.
+Follow the N69 drive, winding its way to the riverside villages of Foynes, Loughill and Glin.
+You will encounter many highlights on your drive including attractions and activities that offer plenty for all the family to explore.

 Just off the N69 is the ancient town of Akeaton.
 With it's winding streets and imposing ruins you will find a rare mix of old and new.
 Among other attractions, the town boasts one of the most complete ruins of a Medieval Abbey, The Franciscan Friary.